decentfund/kyodo/docs/README.md

 ```

 ### Starting backend
-> If you want to use local development backend with proper database in the frontend app, start backend first
+> If you want to use local development backend with a proper database in the frontend app, start backend first
 ```
 yarn start-backend
 ```